hyperledger/indy-node/docs/source/transactions.md

 - `dest` (base58-encoded string):

-    Target Node's DID as base58-encoded string for 16 or 32 byte DID value.
+    Target Node's verkey as base58-encoded string for 16 or 32 byte DID value.
     It differs from `identifier` metadata field, where `identifier` is the DID of the transaction submitter (Steward's DID).

-    *Example*: `identifier` is a DID of a Steward creating a new Node, and `dest` is the DID of this Node.
+    *Example*: `identifier` is a DID of a Steward creating a new Node, and `dest` is the verkey of this Node.

-- `verkey` (base58-encoded string, possibly starting with "~"; optional):

-    Target Node verification key as base58-encoded string.
-    It may absent if `dest` is 32-bit cryptonym CID.

 If there is no NODE transaction with the specified Node ID (`dest`), then it can be considered as creation of a new NODE.